kvdmolen/DTIP/pages/whitepaper.md

 ## 3. Access to Resources & Delegation

-A core principle od DTIP is that when two or more parties already know and trust eachother, they should be able to exchange data without long onboarding or compliance tests.
-Perhaps they already wexchange data via API's, and should be able to continue doing so while still being part of a larger network.
+A core principle of DTIP is that when two or more parties already know and trust each other, they should be able to exchange data without long onboarding or compliance tests.
+Perhaps they already exchange data via APIs, and should be able to continue doing so while still being part of a larger network.
 That is what DTIP ensures.

 When certain resources require access rules, then the access credential is required.